Christopher-Peterson/Rstats2019/README.md

 RStudio produces cheatsheets for things such as data import, transformation, and visualization.
 Great for quick reference while you're coding (https://rstudio.com/resources/cheatsheets/).

+Graduate students in ICMB offer a weekly open coding hour on Wednesdays from 12:30-1:30 in MBB 2.232.
+Drop by with questions or help with your code from other students.